This page was most recently updated on May 8th, 2025

 E. Records.

-It shall be the duty of the Recording Secretary to make record of resignations and to pass these records to succeeding secretaries.
+It shall be the duty of the Recording Secretary to make a record of resignations and to pass these records to succeeding secretaries.
 [Board Amendment passed on 10/01/1996.]

 SECTION 4.06 Reinstatement.